hackerloum/AI-assignment-helper/DEPLOYMENT.md

 ### Production Environment
 - Use production Supabase project
-- Use production OpenAI API key
+- Use production Gemini API key
 - Set `NEXT_PUBLIC_APP_URL` to production URL

 ### Preview Environment
 - Can use same Supabase project or separate test project
-- Use same OpenAI API key (or separate test key)
+- Use same Gemini API key (or separate test key)
 - `NEXT_PUBLIC_APP_URL` will be auto-set by Vercel

 ### Development Environment